divio/divio-cloud-docs/readme.md

 ### Read the Docs

-We serve our documentation via [Read the Docs](https://readthedocs.org), a superb free service that's especially well-know in the Python world, and is ideal for open-source projects.
+We serve our documentation via [Read the Docs](https://readthedocs.org), a superb free service that's especially well-known in the Python world, and is ideal for open-source projects.

 The documentation is written in ReStructed Text (RST) and built using [Sphinx](http://sphinx.pocoo.org).